Kinetic formulation of compartmental epidemic models: Introduction

 This model is referred to as SIRS in the current work, including, by abuse of notation, the case $\alpha=0$.
 Several of its mathematical properties can be found in the references above.

-We start by introducing a model inspired by the kinetic theory of gases, in which individuals move in a certain two-dimensional space; the movement is composed of a random reorientation, perturbed by a drift in a certain preferred direction that possibly depends on the full distribution of individuals (e.g., to avoid clusters of infectious individuals).
-Furthermore, depending on the encounters in state space (i.e, the space including not only position but also displacement velocity), individuals change their state from \textbf{S} to \textbf{I}, to \textbf{R}, and back to \textbf{S}, according to the SIRS dynamics discussed before.
-See Fig~\ref{fig:model} for an illustration.
+We start by introducing a model inspired by the kinetic theory of gases, in which individuals move in a certain space; the movement is composed of a regression toward the mean, perturbed by a drift in a certain preferred direction that possibly depends on the full distribution of individuals (e.g., to avoid clusters of infectious individuals).
+Furthermore, depending on the encounters in state space (i.e, the space including not only position but also displacement velocity), individuals change their state from \textbf{S} to \textbf{I}, to \textbf{R}, and back to \textbf{S}.
+However, after introducing space and velocity in the SIRS model, transitions will depend not only on the total amount of individuals in each class, as in Eqs.~\eqref{eq:SIRS}, but on their relative positions and movement.
+More precisely, transitions from \textbf{S} to \textbf{I}, i.e., disease transmission, will be more likely if individuals are close to each other (at the same point of space), and if their contact lasts longer (i.e., with null relative motion).
+See Fig~\ref{fig:model} for an illustration of a kinetic model in two-dimensions.

 We benefit from two recently introduced ideas in the field of evolutionary games.
 In~\cite{Ambrosio_etal_2021}, a kinetic model is formulated with a transition kernel akin to the replicator dynamics in evolutionary dynamics, i.e., individuals change classes according to the value obtained, or payoff, in their interaction with the remaining individuals in the population.
 In this work, however, the velocity is not directly related to physical space movement, but rather an internal parameter.
 See~\cite{HofbauerSigmund} for a detailed description of evolutionary game dynamics, in particular of the replicator equation.